 Summer scheduling is difficult to predict.
 The course offerings in any particular summer session depend upon student demand and the availability of faculty in that summer, among other factors.
 Therefore, students with an interest in taking summer coursework are urged to contact the Associate Dean for Academic Affairs early in the spring semester so that their preferences may be taken into account as the summer schedule is formulated.
-Courses that have been offered in recent summers include: Advanced Legal Research; Federal Courts; Health Law; Interviewing, Counseling, and Negotiation; Law Office Management; Professional Responsibility; and Trial Advocacy.
+In addition to on-campus courses, some online courses are usually offered during the summer.
+Courses that have been offered in recent summers include: Administrative Law; Advanced Legal Research; Business Associations; Economics for Lawyers; Elder Law Clinic; Evidence; Family Law; Family Violence Clinic; Interviewing, Counseling, and Negotiation; Mediation Clinic; Pretrial Practice; Professional Responsibility; and Trial Advocacy.

-FALL SPRING
+FALL